HirokiHamaguchi/latexlint/README.md

 ![doc/LLAlignAnd](https://github.com/hari64boli64/latexlint/blob/master/doc/LLAlignAnd.png?raw=true)

-As a limitation of this extension, there are some false positives, such as `&=` in the 'table' environment.
+As a limitation of this extension, there are some false positives, such as `&=` in the `table` environment.

 [Ref by Stack Exchange](https://tex.stackexchange.com/questions/41074/relation-spacing-error-using-in-aligned-equations).